 - ykman oath accounts -h: Manage OATH applications like TOTP on the YubiKey.

 - Enable 2FA on the website.
 Normally, you will see a QR code.
 Save this QR code.

-WARNING: The secret (e.g. T2LAELPYIS2NGNYE) is a secret!
-Store it like a password and only use a second device to generate your OTPs.
-Do not use the device which you use for login!
-Do not store this secret and the normal password in the same database!
+WARNING: The secret (e.g., T2LAELPYIS2NGNYE) is a secret!
+Store it like a password and use a second device to generate your OTPs.
+Do not use the device that you use to log in!
+Do not store the shared OTP secret and the password in the same database!

 zmap is a fast network scanning tool.
 It comes in handy for large-scale (internet-wide) scans.
 One example command is zmap -p [port] -o [output-filename].csv [network].
 You can add “–dryrun” to test your command without actually running it.